mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The vessel is built as three cylinders, with the primary hull containing living and working areas, fuel, main power plant and control spaces whilst the smaller, shorter cylinders are given over mostly to a single weapon and its supporting systems.
-The ‘weapon’ cylinders contain an armored bay holding a miniaturised high-yield particle accelerator and compact three ton fusion power plant capable of supporting its function even if power feeds from the main hull are compromised.
+The 'weapon' cylinders contain an armored bay holding a miniaturised high-yield particle accelerator and compact three ton fusion power plant capable of supporting its function even if power feeds from the main hull are compromised.
 The power